chris-copleston/4dprime-website/src/content/blog/custom-web-development:.md

 ## 3. Powerful Content Management

 Tailored content management systems (CMS) allow you to have complete control over your website's content.
-No more struggling with rigid templates – our custom CMS solutions are intuitive, scalable, and designed to grow with your business.
+No more struggling with rigid templates – our custom CMS solutions are intuitive, scalable and designed to grow with your business.

 ## 4. E-Commerce Excellence